 Process CEO Top 4 Highest Paid Management Officers (1) Fixed remuneration alaries and bonuses of all officers.
-The (2) Variable remuneration fact that any officer is a director sha the resolution fixing the same. all not preclude him from voting upon (3) Per diem allowance (4) Bonus The Company has no significant or special arrangements of any kind as regard to the compensation of all officers other than the funded, noncontributory tax-qualified retirement plans covering all regular employees.
+The (2) Variable remuneration the resolution fixing the same. all not preclude him from voting upon (3) Per diem allowance (4) Bonus The Company has no significant or special arrangements of any kind as regard to the compensation of all officers other than the funded, noncontributory tax-qualified retirement plans covering all regular employees.
 (5) Stock Options and other financial instruments (6) Others (specify) Starting 2012, the compensation of the company's officers is shared proportionately with Negros Navigation Co., Inc. (NENACO), its parent company.
-The above share of 2GO is equivalent to the 80% compensation of the officers.
-Except for the regular company retirement plan, which by its very nature will be received by the officers concerned only upon retirement from the Company, the officers do not receive any profit sharing nor any other compensation in the form of warrants, options, bonuses, etc.
+The above share of 2GO is equivalent to the 80% compensation of the officers. will be received by the officers conc rement plan, which by its very nature cerned only upon retirement from the vive any profit sharing nor any other ts, options, bonuses, etc.